Shourai/st/README.md

 ## Running st

+Start `st` from a launcher like dmenu or rofi.

 If you did not install st with make clean install, you must compile the st terminfo entry with the following command: